 Throughout the curriculum, we will emphasize well-being and balance in residency; this interactive and experiential part of the curriculum will encourage residents to work on an individual plan to maintain well-being and balance while in residency.

-For more information on the IMR program, view the following video.
+For more information on the IMR program, please visit here.

 Read the article, "Integrative Medicine in Residency Education: Developing Competency Through Online Curriculum Training."
 (PDF)